 Binders are your friend here.
 If you’re studying for multiple subjects, the big, multi-subject binders are key.
 You can break up your binder by subjects, making it easier to flip through and get to where you need.

-As you study, keep a list of running questions, crossing them out as you go.
+As you study, keep a running list of questions, crossing them out as you go.
 If you have remaining questions, email your teacher or bring them up in a review session.

-Take Care of Yourself
+Take care of yourself

 For me, rushing at the last minute–especially for something nerve-wracking–is the worst.
 Luckily, I’ve discovered ways around it.

-For a math test, you might need a calculator–from experience, I can empathize with the sheer panic after you realize your calculator is dead.
+For a math test, you might need a calculator–from experience, I can empathize with the sheer panic you feel after you realize your calculator is dead.
 Ensure your calculator is functioning, and if you’re skeptical, bring an extra battery just in case.

-Tricks for Finals Day
+Tricks for finals day

 When the day arrives, maybe you wake up feeling full of energy, ready to go.
 It’s also perfectly understandable to wake up feeling overwhelmed or anxious.

 During the test, avoid constantly looking around and ensuring you’re moving along at the same pace as everyone else.
-Everyone takes tests differently.
+Everyone tests differently.
 Some people may have extra time, some people may skip around, and others might even start from the end.